noktigula/trelloplugin/tutorial.md

 ## Intro

+Part I: You and your team use Trello to manage developer workflow.
+You want to Power-Up Trello and use it to run scrum.
+You want each card to have a estimation score.
+Sometimes your teams use shirt sizes and sometimes they use fibanocci so we'll want to support both.
+Additionally, you want to be able to sort your backlog based on it's size.

+Part II: Your product team has decided to start using a fancy tool to prioritize initiatives.
+Luckily, it has an easy-to-use API and you are willing to integrate with it.
+We'll go over managing a integration and using it in our scoring.

 *What we'll cover:*
-- Adding a custom field with capabilities.
-- Managing Custom Fields In Settings
 - Basic Power-Up Architecture and Setup
+- Adding an Estimation Field With Capabilities.
+- Chaging Estimation Scoring Style In Settings.
+- Using Trello's RESTful API For List Sorting
-- Authing with a third-party service.
-(We'll setup a fake endpoint in our Node server for this.)
+- Authing With Third-Party Services (We'll setup a fake endpoint in our Node server for this.)

-*Scenario:*
-You and your team use Trello to manage developer workflow.
-You want to Power-Up Trello and use it to run scrum.
-You want each card to have a estimation score and you But your product team has decided to start using a fancy tool.

 ## Using A Third-Party Service